onera/paradigm/training/C/02_Exercise_1/exercise_1.md

 ```

 For the faces we proceed in a similar way.
 How many faces are there?
 What are their global ids?
-Which edges compose the faces?
+Which vertices compose the faces?

 ```{code-cell}
 %%code_block -p exercise_1 -i 10